LilyMao/ML-predict-heart-disease/README.md

 This notebook explores the Heart Disease dataset.
 And develops a model to predict positive and negative.
+I also tune the alpha by hand to maximize the accuracy.

 Libraries: